Visit Basilica of San Marco - Practical information 2025 - Advice - Line-cut tickets - Opening hours

 Pavement Saint Mark's Basilica San Marco Venice

-Byzantine art, marble or carved columns, statues...
+Byzantine art, marble or sculpted columns, statues...

 Iconostasis of San Marco Basilica Venice